Kochou11/Aniformation/README.md

   <h3 align="center">Aniformation</h3>

   <p align="center">
-<samp>Aniformation is a platform dedicated to providing information about anime. which uses <a href="https://kitsu.docs.apiary.io/"> Kistu api </a>
+<samp>Aniformation is a platform dedicated to providing information about anime. which uses <a href="https://kitsu.docs.apiary.io/"> Kitsu api </a>
   </samp>